-Again, it is important to understand that the Philadelphia tool was based on probationers who live in Philadelphia.
+Again, it is important to understand that the Philadelphia tool was based on people who live in Philadelphia.
 Needless to say, people in other jurisdictions may be different in key ways — and crime trends vary in different parts of the country and even in different parts of a state.
 Therefore, a tool that uses random forest modeling must be based on the best available data about the population whose behavior is being predicted.

-Finally, say proponents, because random forest modeling can be tailored to specific needs, researchers and practitioners should not limit their thinking to urban probationers, such as those with whom the team worked in Philadelphia.
+Finally, say proponents, because random forest modeling can be tailored to specific needs, researchers and practitioners should not limit their thinking to urban people on probation, such as those with whom the team worked in Philadelphia.
 Random forest modeling may prove useful in managing prison populations, for example.
 Or, said Barnes, perhaps officials in another jurisdiction are interested in looking at the pretrial behavior of people who have merely been charged with an offense.

 These would present entirely different environments, of course.

 "But," Barnes noted, "the chances are that a jurisdiction has the data to build other kinds of prediction models."

 "You just have to make the contact with somebody with reasonable statistical skills, use the database professionals who you almost certainly have already employed, convert the data into a usable format, and go ahead and build the model," he added.
 "Give it a shot."

 About This Article

 This article appeared in NIJ Journal Issue 271, February 2013.